Obby1/jobly-api/readme.md

 [anonymous requests ok]

     Optional filters can be added or removed: minEmployees= any num
         maxEmployees= any num
+        name = any string

 To get request on specific company, GET to http://localhost:3001/companies/handle [anonymous requests ok]